-Vaccinating your puppy is one of the most important things you’ll need to do in your first few weeks as a dog parent.
-Regular vaccinations will help your puppy grow into a dog that is free of potentially fatal disease that can infect other pets or people.
+Vaccinating your puppy is one of the most important things you’ll need to do in your first few weeks as a dog owner.
+Regular vaccinations will help your puppy grow into a dog that is free of potentially fatal diseases that can infect other pets or people.

 But what shots do puppies actually need?
-And when should puppies have all their shots by?
+And at what age should puppies have all their shots by?

 Here’s what you need to know about first-year puppy shots: